 For what ever the reasons some changes that are taking place aren't necessarily for the better (in my opinion).
 There are a bunch of things we just don't see happening openly anymore which is a shame:

 - After birth belly.
 Believe it or not, once you've had your baby your tummy kind of resemble a basket ball slowly deflating.
-It is soft and wobbly and saggy.
+It is soft and wobbly and squishy.
 It doesn't bounce back to flat in a matter of days or even weeks like the celebrities would have us believe.

 - Openly accepting stretchmarks and cellulite and generally accepting all the differences and changes in women's bodies, shapes and sizes.
 We are more concerned than ever about healthy vs unhealthy - which is a good concern to have.
 Yet we need to understand that we're all different and that is ok, in fact it's normal.
 In fact we NEVER see images of cellulite in women unless it's to make fun of them for having it!

 - Having groups of women help other women who are struggling with children, marriage, work or life.
 These days women tend not to admit they're struggling let alone ask for help and sometimes they feel put down if advice is offered.
 Pity because it's a wonderful thing being able to help another woman in need.